TRI-AMDD/beep/CONTRIBUTING.md

 3. Download the source code onto your local system, by [cloning](https://help.github.com/articles/cloning-a-repository/) the repository (or your fork of the repository).
 4. Create a [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) of this repo on your own fork where all changes will be made
 5. [Install](#installation) BEEP with the developer options.
-6. Test if your installation worked. `$ nosetests beep`.
+6. Test if your installation worked. `nosetests beep`.

 You now have everything you need to start making changes!

 ### B. Writing your code

-7. BEEP is developed in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
+7. BEEP is developed in [Python](https://en.wikipedia.org/wiki/Python_(programming_language).
 Make sure to follow our [coding style guidelines](#coding-style-guidelines).
 8. Commit your changes to your branch with [useful, descriptive commit messages](https://chris.beams.io/posts/git-commit/).
 While developing, you can keep using the GitHub issue you're working on as a place for discussion.
 [Refer to your commits](https://stackoverflow.com/questions/8910271/how-can-i-reference-a-commit-in-an-issue-comment-on-github) when discussing specific lines of code.
 9. If you want to add a dependency on another library, or re-use code you found somewhere else, have a look at [these guidelines](#dependencies-and-reusing-code).

 ### C. Merging your changes with BEEP

 9. [Test your code!](#testing)
-10. BEEP has online documentation at http://pybamm.readthedocs.io/.
-To make sure any new methods or classes you added show up there, please read the [documentation](#documentation) section.
 11. If you added a major new feature, perhaps it should be showcased in an [example notebook](#example-notebooks).
-12. When you feel your code is finished, or at least warrants serious discussion, run the [pre-commit checks](#pre-commit-checks) and then create a [pull request](https://help.github.com/articles/about-pull-requests/) (PR) on [PyBaMM's GitHub page](https://github.com/pybamm-team/PyBaMM).
+12. When you feel your code is finished, or at least warrants serious discussion, run the [pre-commit checks](#pre-commit-checks) and then create a [pull request](https://help.github.com/articles/about-pull-requests/).
-13. Once a PR has been created, it will be reviewed by any member of the community.
+13. Once a PR has been created, it will be reviewed by the maintainers.
 Changes might be suggested which you can make by simply adding new commits to the branch.
-When everything's finished, someone with the right GitHub permissions will merge your changes into PyBaMM master repository.
+When everything's finished, someone with the right GitHub permissions will merge your changes into BEEP repository.

-Finally, if you really, really, _really_ love developing PyBaMM, have a look at the current [project infrastructure](#infrastructure).

 ## Installation

-To install PyBaMM with all developer options, type:
+To install BEEP with all developer options, type:

 ```bash
 pip install -e .[dev,docs]